Automotive industry in Poland: Current situation

 During 2007-2009, Poland was the second largest producer of light vehicles (passenger cars) in Central and Eastern Europe, after the Czech Republic (and not counting Russia).
 As of the late 2000s and early 2010s, Polish automotive sector represents around 11% of total industrial production, accounting for about 4% of GDP.
 The sector employs about 130,000 people, and produces about 800,000-900,000 light vehicles a year.
 Production of larger commercial vehicles was at about 70,000-90,000 in that period.
 Most of the sector's output is geared for exports, primarily to the European Union.
 In 2009 the value of exports from this sector was €15.7 billion, i.e. 16% of all Polish exports.
 Since 2010, the number of cars made in Poland has been decreasing from 869,376 to 583,258 in 2013.
 As of that year Poland was the 23rd largest automaker in the world.

 Major western companies with significant presence in the Polish automotive sector include Fiat, Opel, Toyota, Volkswagen, MAN Nutzfahrzeuge, Volvo and Scania AB.
 Out of those, historically Fiat had a very strong presence in Poland for almost a century: the Polski Fiat assembly plan was established in the 1920s, and while interrupted by World War II, production of Fiat-licensed vehicles resumed in socialist Poland in 1967.

 Majority of major the sector is controlled by western companies and financed by foreign investment; with the Solaris bus and truck producer being the largest company in the market owned by Polish investors.

 Some models produced in Poland in the recent years include Opel Astra III and IV, the Fiat Panda and the Fiat 500, the Lancia Ypsilon, the Ford Ka, and the Chevrolet Aveo.

 Electric vehicles (EV)

 In 2016, The Law and Justice (Pis) government created Electromobility Poland, by four state-owned power companies.
 Electromobility Poland wants to launch two Electric models in 2023.
 In 2020, Poland has also become one of the largest electric bus producing countries in Europe with approximatively a third of the production.
-Additionally to original Polish manufacturers Solaris and Rafako, MAN Truck & Bus of Volkswagen Group has opened a production line in Starachowice, Volvo in Wroclaw and Skania in Slupsk.
+Additionally to original Polish manufacturers Solaris and Rafako, MAN Truck & Bus of Volkswagen Group has opened a production line in Starachowice, Volvo in Wroclaw and Scania in Slupsk.
 In 2022, Cyfrowy Polsat Group announced own hydrogen-powered bus known as a NesoBus.